 PROFESSIONAL SPEAKER + OUTDOOR ENTHUSIAST

 Melanie is eager to share her expertise on hiking, our National Scenic Trail System and women in the outdoors.
 She is also passionate about helping local communities realize the myriad ways in which they can benefit from hiking’s surging popularity.
-In addition to giving engaging presentations to organizations, universities and private groups, she has been featured in a variety of television and radio shows, plus in print and online media.
+In addition to giving engaging presentations to organizations, universities, resorts and private groups, she has been featured in a variety of television and radio shows, plus in print and online media.

 In 2017, the Wisconsin Historical Society Press published Melanie’s hiking memoir Thousand-Miler: Adventures Hiking the Ice Age Trail.
 She is also available for audio or video chats with book clubs that have read her memoir.